mmaceira/multi-model-intent-classifier/scripts/pipeline/README.md

 ### 2. Configuration Setup

-The scripts use the configuration system defined in `config/config.yaml`.
+The scripts use the configuration system defined in config files (e.g., `config/dataset/clinc150/tiny.yaml`).
 Make sure your configuration is properly set up before running the scripts.

 The configuration file defines:
 - Experiment name and paths